The patio of Bigsbys Folly Craft Winery

 Carboy Winery

-Wine tastings, wine flights and happy hour are offered daily!
 Join Carboy Winery in Denver or Littleton for a one-of-a-kind Colorado wine-tasting experience.
 Since 2016, their award-winning wines have helped lift the Colorado wine industry into prominence as a wine region ripe with possibilities.
-Through ambitious winemaking and innovation with new varietal wines, sparkling wines and wine seltzers, they have helped turn a state known for its beer into one that creates exciting and adventurous wines.
-They craft impactful wines that reveal the extraordinary terroir and unmistakable typicity of Colorado's Grand Valley and Washington's Horse Heaven Hills AVA's.
+Through ambitious winemaking and innovation with new varietals, sparkling wines and wine seltzers, they have helped turn a state known for its beer into one that creates exciting and adventurous wines.
+Their wines reflect the extraordinary terroir and unmistakable typicity of Colorado's Grand Valley and Washington's Horse Heaven Hills AVA's.
+Plus, they have daily tastings and happy hours.

 Deep Roots Winery & Bistro

 This family winery and bistro pairs handcrafted wines with curated menu items like baked brie, panini and decadent desserts.
-Stop in to the LoDo tasting room for an extended happy hour on "Wine Down Wednesdays" for 10 percent off all wines and 15 off small plates, or sign up for one of Deep Roots' monthly Wine Education Nights to learn more about the history of vino, how it's made and how to appreciate it on an even higher level.
+Stop in to the LoDo tasting room for an extended happy hour on "Wine Down Wednesdays."
+Or sign up for one of Deep Roots' monthly Wine Education Nights to learn more about the history of vino, how it's made and how to appreciate it on an even higher level.

 Attimo Wine